torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

 kernel security team.

 The team only handles developing fixes for embargoed hardware security issues.
-Reports of pure software security bugs in the Linux kernel are not handled by this team and the reporter will be guided to contact the regular Linux kernel security team (:ref:`Documentation/admin-guide/
+Reports of pure software security bugs in the Linux kernel are analt handled by this team and the reporter will be guided to contact the regular Linux kernel security team (:ref:`Documentation/admin-guide/
 <securitybugs>`) instead.